Can I Refuse a Colonoscopy Screening?

 Yes—your doctor can talk to you about specific ways to improve the taste if that’s a concern.
 We can’t do anything about the liquid diet the day before the colonoscopy, or the number of times you may need to visit the bathroom, which varies from person to person.
 The prep allows us to clearly see your colon with the colonoscope—or the long tube with a camera and light—in order accurately detect anything.

-4. What I don’t know can’t hurt me.
+4. What I don’t know about colonoscopies can’t hurt me.

 Sure, the odds of not having colorectal cancer may be in your favor, but is it worth the risk?
 No. There’s a reason why the American Cancer Society now recommends colon cancer screening begin at age 45 for those at average risk.
 If you have any questions or concerns about getting screened for colon cancer, speak with your doctor.

-5. I’m healthy and it’s not a priority right now.
+5. I’m healthy and a colonoscopy screening is not a priority right now.
 Maybe in another 5 years.

 While there are lifestyle factors you can control that may reduce your risk of colon cancer, good health is only a piece of the puzzle.
 Other risk factors for colon cancer include family history and age.
 Right now, we recommend those at average risk get screened every 10 years for colorectal cancer.
 A lot can happen in that amount of time!

-Bottom line: colorectal cancer screening saves lives.
+Bottom line: A colonoscopy is necessary and colorectal cancer screening saves lives.
 Regular colonoscopy screenings are the best way to detect colorectal cancer at its most treatable and beatable stage.